 The Great Pacific Garbage Patch is the largest accumulation of ocean plastic in the world and is located between Hawaii and California.
-Scientists of The Ocean Cleanup Foundation have conducted the most extensive analysis ever of this area.
+Scientists of The Ocean Cleanup have conducted the most extensive analysis ever of this area.

 The Great Pacific Garbage Patch (GPGP) is the largest of the five offshore plastic accumulation zones in the world’s oceans.
 It is located halfway between Hawaii and California.

 It is estimated that 1.15 to 2.41 million tonnes of plastic are entering the ocean each year from rivers.
 More than half of this plastic is less dense than the water, meaning that it will not sink once it encounters the sea.

 The stronger, more buoyant plastics show resiliency in the marine environment, allowing them to be transported over extended distances.
 They persist at the sea surface as they make their way offshore, transported by converging currents and finally accumulating in the patch.

 Once these plastics enter the gyre, they are unlikely to leave the area until they degrade into smaller microplastics under the effects of sun, waves and marine life.
 As more and more plastics are discarded into the environment, microplastic concentration in the Great Pacific Garbage Patch will only continue to increase.

 ESTIMATION OF SIZE